Source Branching

-- Branches should live no longer than 24 hours.
-The smaller the PR, the easier it is to identify issues.
+- The smaller the PR, the easier it is to identify issues.
 The smaller the change, the less risk associated with that change.

-- Trunk can always be built and deployed without breaking production.
+- The trunk can always be built and deployed without breaking production.

-- When needed, use techniques like the Branch by Abstraction pattern or feature flags to ensure backwards compatibility.
+- When needed, use techniques such as Branch by Abstraction or feature flags to ensure backward compatibility.

-- Contribution from a contributor outside the team to ensure proper quality controls are followed.
+- Contribution from a contributor outside the team to ensure proper quality controls are followed and to prevent cluttering up the team’s repository with external contributions that may be abandoned.

 Tips